Alirezalm/SCOT/README.md

    optimisation with coupling constraints,* IET Control Theory & Applications, vol. 13, no. 17, pp. 2828–2837, 2019.

 ## Acknowledgement
-This work was funded in part by [Fundacao de Amparo a Pesquisa e Inovacao do Estado de Santa Catarina  ( FAPESC)](https://fapesc.sc.gov.br) under grant 2021TR2265 and Coordenacao de Aperfeicoamento de Pessoal de Nivel Superior ( CAPES, Brazil) under the project PrInt CAPES-UFSC 698503P1.
-Financial support from Digital Futures at KTH and C3.ai Digital Transformation Institute for the project ``AI techniques for Power Systems Under Cyberattacks`` is also gratefully acknowledged.
+This work is part of the project “Distributed Optimization for Cooperative Machine Learning in Complex Networks” (No PGR10067) which has received funding from Fundacao de Amparo a Pesquisa e Inovacao do Estado de Santa Catarina (FAPESC), in Brazil, under grant 2021TR2265 and the Ministero degli Affari Esteri e della Cooperazione Internazionale (MAECI), in Italy.
+Technical support from Digital Futures at KTH and C3.ai Digital Transformation Institute for the project ``AI Techniques for Power Systems Under Cyberattacks`` is also gratefully acknowledged.